Homogeneous Analysis of Globular Clusters from the APOGEE Survey with the BACCHUS Code. II. The Southern Clusters and Overview: Summary

 8. Metal-rich accreted clusters, NGC~2808 and \ocen \ show significantly higher R$_{\rm Al}$ than their counterparts formed in situ.
 The rest of the accreted GCs appear to have similar Al spreads to the in situ clusters.

-9. The measured N-C anti-correlation is generally continuous with the exception of NGC~288 and M10, which clear bimodality.
+9. The measured N-C anticorrelation is generally continuous with the exception of NGC~288 and M10, which show clear bimodality.
 This is in contrast with previous literature observations which generally found bimodal distributions.

 10. We measure constant Mg+Al+Si and C+N+O within all clusters.
 The sum does not depend on metallicity, mass, V$_{\rm Abs}$, but on age, which is the result of standard chemical evolution.
 The scatter of Mg+Al+Si increases with decreasing metallicity which is most likely the result of accumulated errors at low metallicities.
 The scatter of C+N+O in \ocen \ is larger than in other clusters, agreeing with previous literature finds.